apsommer/TourGuide/README.txt

 Properly handling images or audio (if applicable)

 This project was created in Android Studio, and tested on a Sony E5823 running Android 7.1.1 (API 25).

+8/24/18
+***********

+Followed best practices when declaring the ArrayList variable.
+This variable in each fragment was moved from the class level to the onCreate() method and its access modifier removed.
+The List interface was used directly rather than its implementation, ArrayList.

+Strings and dimensions extracted to the appropriate XML files.